 Sharanya is a writer and editor from and currently in New Delhi, India.
 She writes about food, language, the commodification of culture and is currently writing more essays.
-Her work has been published in Orion, Eater, Vittles London, Popula, Atlas Obscura, Wasafiri, Longreads, Roads and Kingdoms, FiftyTwo, The Believer and The Baffler among others.
+Her work has been published in Orion, Eater, Vittles, Popula, Atlas Obscura, Wasafiri, Longreads, Roads and Kingdoms, FiftyTwo, The Believer and The Baffler among others.

-She is an editor at Vittles, a food and culture publication based in London, and also an editor at Mangal Media, a collective of writers and artists from outside Western Europe and North America.
+She is an editor at Vittles Magazine, and also an editor at Mangal Media, a collective of writers and artists from outside Western Europe and North America.
+In October 2020, she won the Wasafiri new writing Prize for her essay "Seamless".
+In 2022-23, she was a fellow at One World Media, and South Asia Speaks.
+She is currently working on a book of essays.

 Featured Writing